The Space in Interior Design

 The Grid – That holds it all together

-A room is made up of the floor, ceiling and walls which represent the structure, the grid, of a room.
+A room is made up of the floor, ceiling and walls which represent the structure or grid of a room.

 The grid can be used to organize all components of a design composition.
+It can be also used to create order and separation between zones within a room.
 It is the underlaying matrix that provides order and is the visual glue that holds all components together.

 The grid can also be seen as a design element.
 Horizontal lines can be accentuated in floor lamps, drapes, and other vertical design elements.
 Vertical lines can be design elements such as floating shelves or baseboard, molding or even stripes in textiles and furniture.

 How do you anticipate moving through your home is important.
 Can you reach each space and zone comfortably at all times?
-At scale floor plans help here.
+Having an at scale floor plan drawn up helps.

-It is also important how to get to the house, into the house and leaving the house.
+It is also important how to get to the house from the garage, the curbside, into the house and leaving the house.
 How is the view looking outside onto focal points, vistas and long views or changing views with the seasons.

 Flow is also about changing views of adjacent rooms.
 How does each room‘s decoration relate to other spaces and to the house as a whole and the expression, style personality intended?

-Read the next post in the miniseries Sustainability as Part of the Design Process.
+Read the next post in the miniseries here: Sustainability as Part of the Design Process.